 Peer review is at the basis of quality assurance of scholarly journals.
 All journals in the Directory of Open Access Journals (DOAJ) exercise a form of peer-review or editorial quality control to guarantee the content.
-DOAJ launched in 2014 the DOAJ Seal.
+In 2014 DOAJ launched the DOAJ Seal.
 Journals can apply for this seal using the Journal Application Form.

-More information about Qoam in the Frequently Asked Questions.
+More information in the Frequently asked questions.

 Think Check Submit is a fairly new campaign website to help researchers identify trusted journals for their research.
 It is a simple checklist researchers can use to assess the credentials of a journal or publisher.

 Some 'publishers' and journals have attempted to exploit the business model of open access publishing by charging large fees to authors without providing the proper editorial and publishing services associated with more established and legitimate journals.
 Until January 2017, the list was available at Jeffrey Beall's blog, who has been curating this for years.
 The blog has been removed and the list of these so called predatory publishers can only be accessed as web archive.
 Note: this list will not be updated anymore.
 We advise to avoid these 'publishers' at all times.